flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - [[Mathew Lowery]]: It might be interesting to see about giving people different orders of articles than just date saved, that they store so they can build narratives out of those cards.
     - [[Aram Zucker-Scharff]]: You can pull date from metadata btw.
 Also: Narrative creation by ordering cards is really interesting.
 One example of this is Will Wright's tool for Current TV - https://hacktext.com/2011/02/crowd-sourced-television-goes-to-the-next-level-with-bar-karma-and-storymaker-477/
     - [[Jerry Michalski]]: Founder of https://redforester.com/ is working on something similar that takes elements and can organize them in different ways.
 I recommended animation to different forks.
-    - [[Chris Aldrich]]: Taking notes then reviewing them - asking yourself a question that forces you to produce an answer .
+    - [[Chris Aldrich]]: Taking notes then reviewing them - asking yourself a question that forces you to produce an answer is a far better method of review that simply re-reading material.
 Example: [[Cornell Notes]] https://en.wikipedia.org/wiki/Cornell_Notes
     - [[Jerry Michalski]]: Five Rs of Note Taking:
         - Recite
         - Record